Vector Graphics3:34 with Nick Pettit

 Here are the SVG and Adobe Illustrator files used in this course.
 If you're using Workspaces with this course, there is no need to download these files; they are just listed here in case you prefer to use another text editor.

-If you're looking for an alternative to Adobe Illustrator, here are some free vector drawing tools that work in a web browser.
-All of them should be able to export to the SVG format.
+If you're looking for an alternative to Adobe Illustrator, here is a free vector drawing tool that works in a web browser.
+You can go to File > Save Image to save the drawing as an SVG.

 You need to sign up for Treehouse in order to download course files.Sign up